jackmcdade/statamic-plugin-assemble/README.md

 ## Parameters

 - `var`: Assemble a variable name out of string literals and variables.
-Accepts `:` colon notation.
+Accepts `:` colon notation for fetching deep array values.